dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

 **Provisioning the nodes**

-    * The intended operating system and version is provisioned on the nodes.
+    * The intended operating system and version is provisioned on the primary disk partition on the nodes.
+If a BOSS Controller card is available on the target node, the operating system is provisioned on the boss controller disks.

     To call this playbook individually, run::

         cd provision
-        ansible-playbook provision.yml
+        ansible-playbook discovery_provision.yml

 ----
 After successfully running ``discovery_provision.yml``, go to `Building Clusters <../BuildingClusters/index.html>`_ to setup Slurm, Kubernetes, NFS, BeeGFS and Authentication.